nayakanwesh/nayakanwesh/README.md

 - **[Video Library Project](#)**: Created a video library application featuring video cards using Material-UI.
 - **[And Mores]

-## 💼 Experience
+## 💼 Internship
-- **Frontend Developer Intern at Juvenilia Technology** (Mar 2023 - May 2023): Gained practical experience in web development, contributing to various projects.
+- **Frontend Developer Internship at Juvenilia Technology** (Mar 2023 - May 2023): Gained practical experience in web development.

 ## 🔗 Connect with Me